 Knowledge is power, as the old adage goes, and this has never been truer than in the information driven age we now live in.
-Insight is one of the most important elements for retail businesses as this informs everything from ongoing retail strategy through to the ability to make key operational efficiencies.
+Data insights form one of the most important elements for retail businesses as this informs everything from ongoing retail strategy through to the ability to make key operational efficiencies.
 Data gathering paves the way for insight and that’s why it’s so important to make sure that your business has access to the most accurate data possible – otherwise you could be making key decisions on the basis of bad information.

 The foundation of data that drives retail performance is footfall analytics resulting in retail conversion rates and average transaction values.
 These will diagnose both successful store strategies as well as areas for improvement.
 It applies to everything from your advertising campaigns and window displays through to which stores within a group are productive and which are lagging behind.